 1. Lee Daniels.
 A brand of film making that we'd never seen before.
 A level of gritty surrealism and performance-capturing that slays all of the greats.
 Lee, on top of furnishing the getaway cars for Halle Berry and Mo'Nique and their Oscars, has ultimately shown a realism and command of the Black experience on film that is just utterly modern and untouchable.

 2. Viola Davis.
 The Black Meryl Streep, period.
 As an actor she transcends race (ummm, hello Doubt) and just presents a version of black femininity that is real, and beautiful, and powerful, and mother just slays any white bitch on film.
 Sorry, not sorry.

 3. Spike Lee tied with Steve McQueen.
 Spike's first 20 years of film making vs. 12 Years a Slave.
-It doesn't take more than ONE masterpiece to make a career - it didn't for Kubrick - so McQueen wins on that front.
-But Spike's body of work, from Do the Right Thing to Malcolm X to Girl 6 to Inside Man, prove that he is at the pinnacle of the mountain that any colour film-maker stands on.
+It doesn't take more than ONE masterpiece to make a career -- it didn't for Kubrick -- so McQueen wins on that front.
+But Spike's body of work, from Do the Right Thing to Malcolm X to Girl 6 to Inside Man, prove that he is at the pinnacle of the mountain that any color film-maker stands on.
 He made a socially-conscious, avant-garde form of film-making suddenly commercial, and showed a contemporary Black experience with a nuance that's really never been duplicated.

 Can you give us your top black, gay films/directors/actors of all time and tell us why you chose them?